-The damage was done, Pirates manager Pie Traynor had decided that Johnny lacked hustle and refused to work him into the lineup.
+The damage was done.
+Pirates manager Pie Traynor decided that Johnny lacked hustle and refused to work him into the lineup.
 Johnny spent most of the 1938 season riding the pine, occasionally pinch hitting or filling in for his idol Paul Waner when Paul was too drunk or hung over to see straight.
 He made a measly 29 in-game appearances, batting .229 and failing to produce in clutch situations.

 Johnny’s potential still tempted other teams, though.
-During spring training Rabbit Maranville tried to coax Johnny to the Montreal Royals, and during the season the New York Giants tried to acquire him several times.
-The Pirates were wary of completing a trade with a close competitor, though, and kept Johnny on their roster out of spite.
+During spring training Rabbit Maranville tried to coax Johnny over to the Montreal Royals, and during the season the New York Giants tried to acquire him several times.
+The Pirates were wary of completing a trade with a close competitor, though, and kept Johnny on their expanded roster out of spite.